-A few months ago a programme aired on ITV called Superstar.
-If, like the majority of the British viewing public, it passed you by, let me quickly get you up to speed: the reality show was the brain child of Sir Andrew Lloyd Webber, the hugely successful composer behind West End smashes such as Cats, Starlight Express and Evita who has seen a late career resurgence as the self-appointed Simon Cowell of musical theatre.
+A few months ago a program aired on ITV called Superstar.
+If, like the majority of the British viewing public, it passed you by, let me quickly get you up to speed: the reality show was the brain child of Sir Andrew Lloyd Webber, the hugely successful composer behind West End smashes such as Cats, Starlight Express and Evita who has seen a late career resurgence as the self-appointed Simon Cowell of musical theater.

 Following Webber’s similarly successful recruitment shows for productions of The Wizard Of Oz and The Sound Of Music, Superstar saw contestants compete to win the title role of Jesus in a new production of Lloyd Webber’s rock opera Jesus Christ Superstar, alongside Sporty Spice as Mary Magdalene and a newly unemployed Chris Moyles as Herod.

 A judging panel of Jason Donovan, Dawn French and Mel C gave alternately baffling, bawdy and empty opinions that ultimately proved to be meaningless even in the context of reality show pundit opinions, as the omnipotent Lloyd Webber had the final say over who went through anyway (although he did deign to actually sit with the rest of the panel this time around,, as opposed to literally sitting on a golden throne in his BBC musical-reality-comp shows).
 The show’s finale concluded with a dead-eyed Amanda Holden crowning a pasteurised, anonymously handsome bloke as the winner, before dispassionately announcing: “We’ve found our new Jesus.”
 All things considered, it’s fair to say that the existence of Superstar rendered the crucifixion only the second most appalling thing that the human race ever did in the name of Christ.